Excel String Concatenation

-The & Operator, when used between two text strings, tells Excel to return a single text string, consisting of the concatenation of the two original strings.
+When used between two text strings, the & Operator returns a single text string, consisting of the concatenation of the two original strings.

 Formulas: